Academic, Vaccination, and Cancellation Policies

 Applicants should be aware that participation in foreign programs cannot always be used to accelerate graduation.
 Students interested in acceleration of graduation should consult an appropriate official at their own law school in light of ABA Accreditation Standards.

-All program participants (students, faculty, staff, and any guests) must be fully vaccinated against COVID-19.
-This means you must have received a one or two dose vaccine and a booster shot.
-Program participants will be required to submit a copy of their passport and COVID-19 vaccination card to the program administrators before traveling to Greece.
-We will take and abide by all public health precautions while traveling to/from and staying on Spetses Island.
+All program participants (students, faculty, staff, and any guests) must comply with Loyola vaccination requirements and country vaccination requirements.
+We will take and abide by all public health precautions while traveling to/from and staying on Spetses Island and in Vienna.

-Loyola does not anticipate the need to cancel this program.
+Loyola does not anticipate the need to cancel these programs.
 However, ABA regulations require a disclosure that certain events such as a COVID-19 outbreak, war, natural disaster, or insufficient enrollment could cause cancellation.

 1. For cancellation that occurs after a deposit has been paid, the program director will use his best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.